cod1r/cod1r.github.io-OLDv2/README.md

-# cod1r.github.io
+# Intro to my Github

-This is my website...to show off what I have learned...
+This is where my projects starting from college have started.
-I guess...probably not going to update a lot because you know...busy learning things.
+I hope to look back one day and realize how far I have grown.